 Welcome to Lunch in 300 Words©!

 The following are short profiles of six of the contributors to Paris Was Ours.
 Called Lunch in 300 Words©, these quick takes describe my encounters with these neat writers and what they had to say about themselves and their work.
-The most recent one in the series is about the novelist Lily Tuck, whom I met for lunch on New York's Upper East Side.
-(To read the earlier profiles, please scroll down the page.)
+The first of these is about the journalist and author Natasha Fraser-Cavassoni, whom I met for lunch on Paris's Right Bank.
+(To read the other profiles, please scroll down the page.)

 Our choice of restaurants – A La Turka on New York's Upper East Side -- is surprising, given that Turkey is one of the rare places that doesn’t much interest Joe Queenan.
 Still, he adapts admirably, ordering an okra dish and sparkling water.
 What does interest him?
 Just about everywhere and everything else.